nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### What's next?

-Learn how to use `-resume` to have Nextflow use cached results to skip any steps it has already completed when you re-launch a pipeline.
+Learn how to make Nextflow resume running a pipeline using cached results from a prior run to skip any steps it had already completed successfully.

 ---